SiclaitGitHub/post-install-config/README.md

 - Click on "Agent Panel" on the top right corner of the osTicket window
 - Select "Users" and clike on "Add User"
-- Create "Ken Block" as new user in addition to log in cridentials for the new user account.
+- Create "Ken Block" as a new user in addition to log in credentials for the new user account.
-- Create "Karen Block" as new user in addition to log in cridentials for the new user account.
+- Create "Karen Block" as a new user in addition to log in credentials for the new user account.
 - Click "Add User"